Representative Payee

 During a representative payee review, the DRC-NH will do the following:

-- Conduct a home visit and interview with all included beneficiaries; and
+3. Conduct a home visit and interview for each beneficiary included in the review; and

 What types of financial documents will DRC review?